torbendury/scrape-go/README.md

   -base-url string
         The base URL to start with.
   -images
-        NOT IMPLEMENTED YET: Set to true if you want to scrape images.
+        Set to true if you want to scrape images.
+  -images-dir string
-  -link-depth int
+        The directory to save scraped images to. (default "./images/") -link-depth int
         Maximum scraping depth. (default 5) -url-outfile string